Your job impacts your everyday life in a profound way. If you work in a dangerous field, your job impacts your life even more.

 The key is to be honest, shop for quotes, and carefully consider all of your options.

-Whether you have a high risk hobby, career, or health condition, there are companies which offer high-risk life insurance, weighing the perils of your job differently.
+Whether you have a high-risk hobby, career, or health condition, there are companies that offer high-risk life insurance, weighing the perils of your job differently.